 Terms of Service

-The New Paper service requires that Users have a valid cellphone number and carrier contract allowing the receipt of text messages for as long as Users choose to subscribe to and use The New Paper (hereinafter the Texts, Site, and text may be collectively referred to as the "Service").
+The New Paper service requires that Users have a valid cellphone number and carrier contract allowing the receipt of text messages for as long as Users choose to subscribe to and use The New Paper (hereinafter the Services, Site, and text may be collectively referred to as the "Service").

 Message and data rates may apply.

 Unless otherwise noted, all material and services available on the Site or through the Service, and all material and services provided by or through the Service, its affiliates, subsidiaries, employees, agents, licensors or other commercial partners including, but not limited to, software, all informational text, software documentation, design of and "look and feel," layout, photographs, graphics, audio, video, messages, interactive and instant messaging, design and functions, files, documents, images, or other materials, whether publicly posted or privately transmitted as well as all derivative works thereof (collectively, the "Content") are the intellectual property of The New Paper, our licensors, and our contributors.
 The Content is protected by U.S. copyright, trademark, trade-dress, and any other applicable national or international intellectual property laws.
 All The New Paper trademarks and service marks, logos, slogans and taglines are the property of The New Paper.
 All other trademarks, service marks, logos, slogans and taglines are the property of their respective owners.
 Except as otherwise specifically provided herein, nothing should be construed as granting any license or right to use any trademarks, service marks, logos, slogans or taglines displayed on The New Paper without our express written permission, or the express written permission of such third-party that may own the trademark, service mark, logo, slogan or tagline.